Meet our Farmer Ambassadors

 Farmers are a vital part of the solution to the challenges of climate change, nature loss and ill-health we all face.

-Soil Association Scotland director Aoife Behan welcomed them, saying: “Scotland’s farmers and crofters are a vital part of the solution to the challenges of climate change, nature loss and ill-health we all face.
+Soil Association Scotland director Aoife Behan welcomed them in 2020, saying: “Scotland’s farmers and crofters are a vital part of the solution to the challenges of climate change, nature loss and ill-health we all face.
 By producing food in ways that nurture people, the environment and the rural economy, they meet those challenges head-on.
 We want to give those farmers the tools to show people how they do it.

 “We are proud to welcome such a brilliant, diverse bunch into the programme, and look forward to seeing and sharing what they produce after the training in October.”